Submit a Sample

 - Turn right at the end of the exit ramp.

 - Go through 3 sets of lights; stay in right lane.
-At the 3rd light, MacDonalds will be ahead on the left, KFC ahead on the right.
-Take a right onto College Avenue.
+At the 3rd light (MacDonalds will be ahead on the left) take a right onto College Avenue.

 - Continue along College Avenue past the first UMaine entrance (Alfond Arena) and onto the 2nd entrance (Steam Plant).
 The steam plant will be on your right and the entrance will be on your left continuing onto Schoodic Road.